LukeAskew/gulp-fabricate/README.md

 {{material-name}}
 ```

-Any file in the glob defined in `config.templates.assemble.materials` is turned into a partial/helper and can be accessed as such.
+Any file in the glob defined in `options.materials` is turned into a partial/helper and can be accessed as such.
 For example, assume the `components` contains materials:

 ```
 └── components